dogecoin/dogecoin/doc/dnsseed-policy.md

 Dogecoin Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the Dogecoin community.
+As such, DNS seeds must be run by entities that have some minimum level of trust within the Dogecoin community.

 Other implementations of Dogecoin software may also use the same